nytimes/gizmo/README.md

 // a user encounters a closed channel, they should check the Err() method to see
 // what happened.
 type Subscriber interface {
-    // Start will return a channel of raw messages Start() <-chan SubscriberMessage
+    // Start will return a channel of raw messages.
+    Start() <-chan SubscriberMessage
     // Err will contain any errors returned from the consumer connection.
     Err() error
-    // Stop will initiate a graceful shutdown of the subscriber connection Stop() error
+    // Stop will initiate a graceful shutdown of the subscriber connection.
+    Stop() error
 }
 ```